tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Abort-Copy-File.md

 ### Status code

-A successful operation returns status code 204 (*no content*).
+A successful operation returns status code 204 (No Content).
 For information about status codes, see [Status and error codes](Status-and-Error-Codes2.md).

 ### Response headers